funOCLUST: Clustering Functional Data with Outliers: Preliminaries

 \cite{hubert15} separate functional outliers into two types: isolated outliers and persistent outliers.
 While isolated outliers are atypical in a narrow region, e.g., a spike, persistent outliers affect a larger portion of the domain, e.g., shift, amplitude, or shape.
 In functional data clustering, algorithms that handle outliers also belong to the three paradigms in Section~\ref{sec:funclust}.
 Using a two-stage approach, \cite{garcia05} propose a method to cluster functional data with outliers by first decomposing the functions using a B-spline basis, and then clustering the resulting coefficients with trimmed $k$-means clustering.

-In the model-based realm, funHDDC has been extended to be more robust to outliers. \cite{amovin22} develop C-funHDDC, which combines a contaminated mixture model with funHDDC by assuming that the functions reside in a lower-dimensional cluster-specific subspace.
+In the model-based setting, \cite{rivera19} use a funHDDC-type model to integrate the cluster-specific subspace concept with trimming by maximizing a trimmed pseudo log-likelihood.
+The funHDDC approach has also been extended to accommodate more flexible distributions, improving its robustness to outliers.
+The C-funHDDC method combines a contaminated mixture model with funHDDC by assuming that the functions reside in a lower-dimensional cluster-specific subspace \citep{amovin22, smith22}.
 Similarly, \cite{anton23}, use a t-distribution with the funHDDC foundation to generate a more robust model in the presence of outliers, called T-funHDDC.

 In a non-parametric approach, a functional isolation forest \citep[FIF;][]{staerman19} is a collection of isolation trees which randomly split the functional space into partitions, iteratively, until each function is isolated.
 Functions isolated in fewer iterations tend to be more outlying.
 An outlier score is calculated using a forest of these isolation trees.
 Finally, \cite{hubert15} determine functional outlyingness by first calculating outlyingness at each time point and then taking the weighted average to create an outlier score for each curve.